erik73/addon-mail/mail/DOCS.md

 #### Option: `domain_name` (required)

 This is the name of the domain you want to recieve mail from.
-Additional domain can be added in the postfixadmin-interface.
+Additional domains can be added in the postfixadmin-interface.

 #### Option: `admin_user` (required)